feamster/COS461-Public/assignments/assignment1/utm.md

 under Advanced Settings.
 You can do so only when your VM is powered off.
 Consuming half of your Mac's cores and RAM is recommended)

-(tip#2: Sometimes your mouse might be trapped into the UTM window, press `control+option` to release it)
+(tip#2: Sometimes your mouse might be trapped into the UTM window (i.e., cannot find the mouse on the screen), press `control+option` to release it)

 ### Step 3: Clone course Git repository